-Menu tabs Description default port number is 554.
-HTTPS Port: HTTPS (Hyper Text Transfer Protocol Secure) allows video to be securely viewed when using a browser.
-Enter the HTTPS port, value.
-The default port number is 443.
-Server Port: This is used for remote client software access.
-Enter the server port value.
-The default port number is 8000.
-See page 13 for setup information.
-3. DDNS DDNS is a service that maps Internet domain names to IP addresses.
-It is designed to support dynamic IP addresses, such as those assigned by a DHCP server.
-Specify IP server, DynDNS, and ezDDNS.
-DynDNS (Dynamic DNS): Manually create your own host name.
-You will first need to create a user account using the hosting web site, DynDDNS.org. ezDDNS : Activate the DDNS auto-detection function to set up a dynamic IP address.
-The server is set up to assign an available host name to your recorder.
-IPServer: Enter the address of the IP Server.
-See page 13 for setup information.
-4. PPPoE Retrieves a dynamic IP address.
-See page 13 for setup information.
+Mer nu tabs Description 4.
+PPPoE Retrieves a dynamic IP address.
+See page 15 for setup information.
 5. SNMP SNMP is a protocol for managing devices on networks.
 Enable SNMP to get camera status and parameter related information.
-See page 14 for setup information.
+See page 15 for setup information.
 6. 802.1.X When the feature is enabled, the camera data is secured and user authentication is needed when connecting the camera to the network.
-Sepage 14 for setup information.
+See page 16 for setup information.
 7. QoS QoS (Quality of Service) can help solve the network delay and network congestion by configuring the priority of data sending.
 Enable the option in order to solve network delay and network congestion by configuring the priority of data sending.
-See page 14 for setup information.
+See page 16 for setup information.
 8. FTP Enter the FTP address and folder to which snapshots of the camera can be uploaded.
-See page 14 for setup information.
+See page 16 for setup information.
 9. UPnP The UPnP (Universal Plug and Play) protocol allows devices to connect seamlessly and to simplify the implementation of networks in the home and corporate environments.
 With the function enabled, you do not need to configure the port mapping for each port, and the camera is connected to the Wide Area Network (WAN) via the router.
 Enable and set the friendly name detected.
-See page 15 for setup information.
+See page 16 for setup information.
 10. Email Enter the email address to which messages are sent when an alarm occurs.
-See page 15 for setup information.
+See page 17 for setup information.
 11. NAT A NAT (Network Address Translation) is used for network connection.
 Select the port mapping mode: auto or manual.
-See page 16 for setup information.
+See page 18 for setup information.
+12. HTTPS Specifies authentication of the web site and its associated web server, which protects against Man-in-the-middle attacks.